 It saddens our hearts to watch how hostile our interactions with each other have become, both personally and collectively.
 While we all want the same things – well-being, happiness, freedom, new possibilities – we oppose the very things that could transform our lives.

-Our Solution for Spiritual Living
+Our Solution for Transforming the World

 What do you spend your money on?
 Part of happiness and wealth comes from how we spend our money.